-- 1. The Bookstore accepts payment by: Cash, MC/Visa, Discover, Amex, debit, personal checks and Hawk Bucks. - 2.
-Special orders are accepted. - 3.
+1. The Bookstore accepts payment by: Cash, MC/Visa, Discover, Amex, debit, personal checks and Hawk Bucks.

+2. Special orders are accepted.

 Textbook returns are limited to the first week of classes.
 Thereafter, textbooks may be returned within 1 business day from the date of purchase.
-Textbooks must be in original purchase condition and original receipt is required for all returns or exchanges. - 4.
+Textbooks must be in original purchase condition and original receipt is required for all returns or exchanges.
 The Bookstore buys books back every day during regular business hours and offers the highest possible price.
-Picture ID is required. - 5.
-Students may not carry backpacks/ bags/ or previously purchased textbooks within the bookstore.
-If you choose to bring these items to the bookstore, there is an area provided at the front of the store to leave personal belongings while shopping.
-The Bookstore is not responsible for lost, stolen or damaged property, whether caused by the bookstore or third parties. - 6..
+Picture ID is required.

+5..
 Students in possession of merchandise not paid for and students selling back stolen books will be reported to the Dean of Students.
 Consequences and sanctions will be in accord with those found in the "Community Guidelines and Standards" section (pg.
-62).
+64).